 (mathematics) The rational number obtained when a continued fraction has been terminated after a finite number of terms.

 Other Word Forms

 Note that the funnel in Figure 4 is also a convergent nozzle.

 The general continued fraction al is evidently equal, convergent by convergent, to the continued fraction X 2 b 2 X2X3b3 x3%4b4 a1+ A2a2 + X + X

 Every even convergent is greater than every odd convergent; every odd convergent is less than, and every even convergent greater than, any following convergent.

-Every convergent is nearer to the value of the whole fraction than any preceding convergent.
+Every convergent is a nearer approximation to the value of the whole fraction than any fraction whose denominator is less than that of the convergent.